-I recall a trip my Ultimate Concierge and I took just before COVID-19 struck.
-It has been a while since I packed and now I wish I could pack, pack, pack!
-I miss the, “Just a minute, I forgot something!”
+I recall a trip my Ultimate Concierge and I took just before COVID struck.
+For so long, we were not able to travel and I wished I could pack, pack, pack!
+I missed the, “Just a minute, I forgot something!”
 And, I miss the ‘ordeal’ of making my lists, planning my outfits, clearing my calendar.
-Darling, I miss looking forward!
+Darling, I missed looking forward!

 So, I decided to reminisce about the last trip we took before COVID-19 hit.
 I was packing my suitcase for four days in the Big Apple, for business and pleasure.
 I accompanied my husband, who is part of an NGO under the real estate umbrella of the United Nations, to a luncheon and business meeting at the UN.
 Business attire was called for.
 That evening we attended an intimate cocktail party at the home of a friend and went on to an Italian bistro for dinner.
 We were with the same people so naturally, being girly, I wanted to pack different looks.

-The next day we shopped and that evening the two of us dined, alone, at La Grenouille, the most glamorous, gorgeous, and intimate restaurant in Manhattan.
-It’s French with the decor of gigantic bouquets of flowers, crystal light fixtures and it is beyond romantic.
+The next day we shopped, and that evening the two of us dined, alone, at La Grenouille, the most glamorous, gorgeous, and intimate restaurant in Manhattan.
+It’s French, with the decor of gigantic bouquets of flowers, and crystal light fixtures, and it is beyond romantic.
 The crowd adds to the elegance.
 I dressed for the occasion, darling.